Now that I have given you a few Cob Butter recipes it is time to focus on the Magickal and spiritual aspect of Corn.

 Whether it is used as a centerpiece, a wreath for your front door, or as a delicious side dish at your next meal, corn pops up in a variety of ways from mid-late summer through fall.

 Corn teaches us the mysteries of life, death, and rebirth.
 The infamous Fleur-de-lis is the spiritual representation of the corn and is closely related to the higher self or third eye of sacred sight, inspired by French settlers.
-In France and Europe, this symbol represents of the saints are often depicted with a lily, and most prominently in association with St. Joseph.
+In France and Europe, this symbol represents the saints and often depicted with a lily, and most prominently in association with St. Joseph and royalty.

 In the Americas, the Fleur d li became the symbol of corn, the middle representing the corn cob and the two leaf-like accents representing the husk.
 Many cultures revered corn as a spiritual element, which is regarded as a symbol of longevity, prosperity, protection, and spirituality.